-This special type of folk sport is well preserved in the town of Daxi in Taoyuan County, where many residents begin whipping tops from a very young age.
+This special type of folk sport is well preserved in the town of Daxi in Taoyuan City, where many residents begin whipping tops from a very young age.
 The largest "king top" displayed at the Furen Temple weighs 120kg, and is played with a cord thicker than your thumb.
 The next time you visit this enchanted town to see its historical streets, appreciate the wooden furniture, and shop for tofu, don't forget to see the tops as well!

 Traditional kites in Taiwan are made of narrow bamboo strips and cotton paper, which is light, easy to paint, and not so easily damaged as paper made from wood pulp.
 Today's kites are mostly made of plastic or nylon and are durable even in rain.
 In terms of style, there are regular flat kites and sculptural kites in the shapes of dragons, centipedes, and other fanciful figures.